Rudy Tomjanovich

-Rudolph Tomjanovich Jr. (born November 24, 1948) is an American former professional basketball player and coach who is a consultant for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Rudolph Tomjanovich Jr. (born November 24, 1948) is an American former professional basketball player and coach.
+He won two NBA Championships with the Houston Rockets (1994, 1995) and coached Team USA to the gold medal in men's basketball at the 2000 Summer Olympics.

 His professional playing career, which lasted between 1970 and 1981, was entirely spent with the San Diego / Houston Rockets.
 Tomjanovich was a 5-time NBA All-Star forward; four consecutive times between 1974 and 1977, and again in 1979.
 He also made the playoffs five times: in 1975, 1977, and consecutively between 1979 and 1981.

 On December 9, 1977, during a game between the Rockets and the Los Angeles Lakers, Tomjanovich was the victim of a life-threatening punch to his face brought upon him by Lakers power forward Kermit Washington.
 This ended his season after 23 games; after fully recovering, Tomjanovich played in the NBA for three more seasons.

-After about eight years of being an assistant coach, Tomjanovich was promoted to head coach of the Rockets from 1992 to 2003, including when the Rockets won two consecutive NBA championships in 1994 and 1995.
-Tomjanovich coached Team USA to the gold medal in men's basketball at the 2000 Summer Olympics.
-He also coached the Los Angeles Lakers during part of the 2004–05 NBA season.
+After about eight years of being an assistant coach, Tomjanovich served as head coach of the Rockets from 1992 to 2003.
+As head coach, he led the Rockets to two consecutive NBA championships, in 1994 and 1995.
+He also coached the Los Angeles Lakers during part of the 2004–05 NBA season before resigning; he served as a consultant for the team for 14 years.
+Tomjanovich had only two losing seasons as a head coach.
 He was inducted into the Naismith Hall of Fame on May 16, 2021.
+In 2024, he was scheduled to be included in Croatian American Sports Hall of Fame.

 Early life

-Tomjanovich was born in Hamtramck, Michigan, the son of Catherine (Modich) and Rudy Tomjanovich.
-He is of Croatian descent.
+Rudolph Tomjanovich Jr. was born on November 24, 1948, in Hamtramck, Michigan, to Catherine (Modich) and Rudolph Tomjanovich Sr. He is of Croatian descent.
 He attended high school in Hamtramck and later the University of Michigan (1967–1970).
 He was a high school teammate of ABA player John Brisker.

-Playing career

-College career (1967–1970)
+College career

 In college, Tomjanovich set Michigan Wolverines men's basketball career rebounding records that continue to stand.
 In 1968 he earned second team All-Big Ten honors, which he followed with first-team honors in 1969 and 1970.
 During 1970 he was also an All-American.